I’m sick of CAPTCHAs

 Peter: I run a couple of forums also, and I deal with that problem by requiring email validation.
 It’s even better than a CAPTCHA since it ensures I have a valid email for all members.

-Also, CAPTCHAs are fine as long as they’re readable… The ones in the Wordpress plug-in, for example, or used at Yahoo sites like Flickr, have never bothered me.
+Also, CAPTCHAs are fine as long as they’re readable… The ones in the WordPress plug-in, for example, or used at Yahoo sites like Flickr, have never bothered me.
 It’s just that lately they’re becoming harder and harder to read…

 CAPTCHAs sure do a good job in preventing robots from spamming.
 However, more simple and non-graphical CAPTCHA usually also do, like for example a couple of random choosen questions like “What is two times six?” or “Enter the forename of George Washington”.
 And these are easily accessible even for blind people, a problem most visual CAPTCHA systems do not adress.